 ADJUSTABLE RATE MORTGAGES (ARM)

-To best understand ARMs, it’s first best to understand some definitions regarding the adjustable dynamics and restrictions.
+To understand ARMs, it's first best to understand some definitions regarding the adjustable dynamics and restrictions.

-– Index: This is the benchmark interest rate, which then determines the rate your loan moves to.
-Typical indices are the 1-year Treasury Bill, COFI (Cost of Funds Index), LIBOR (London Inter-Bank Offer Rate) – now retired, and the new Secured Overnight Financing Rate (SOFR).
+- Index: This is the benchmark interest rate, which then determines the rate your loan moves to.
+Typical indices are the 1-year Treasury Bill, COFI (Cost of Funds Index), and the new Secured Overnight Financing Rate (SOFR).

 – Margin: This the investor’s “profit,” which is added to the index, rounded to the nearest 1/8th% (0.125) to determine the rate your loan moves to.

-– Caps: The cap is the maximum rate increase that can occur each adjustment period and the maximum your rate can increase over the life of the loan.
-Example: It’s typically depicted such as “2/5,” meaning your rate cannot exceed 2% above your previous rate per adjustment period and your rate cannot exceed 5% above your start rate over the life of the loan.
+- Caps: The cap is the maximum rate increase that can occur each adjustment period and the maximum your rate can increase over the life of the loan.
+Example: It's typically depicted such as "2/1/5," meaning your rate cannot exceed 2% above your start rate on the first adjustment, then your rate cannot exceed 1% above that per each subsequent adjustment, then finally your rate cannot exceed 5% above your start rate over the life of the loan.

 Adjustment to Rate: Your new rate, per adjustment, will be the lower of the Index + Margin OR the Cap.
 Feel free to call our office if you have any questions.